dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA1514](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1514): Remove redundant length argument
+## [CA1514](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1514): Avoid redundant length argument

-An explicit length check can be error-prone and can be avoided when slicing to end of the buffer.
+An explicit length calculation can be error-prone and can be avoided when slicing to end of the buffer.

 |Item|Value|
 |-|-|